sole/aafm/README.md

 ## TO DO ##

+I'm now using Github's issue tracker to keep track of issues, bugs and wished-for features.

-This is a public list of things I plan to do at some point.
-If you'd like some feature or think you've found a bug that is not in this list, please add it to the issue tracker at https://github.com/sole/aafm/issues
+If you'd like to have a certain feature or think you've found a bug that is not in the list, please add it to the issue tracker at https://github.com/sole/aafm/issues

-- Create a settings file (in ~/.file_explorer?), to store...
-	- path to adb
-	- last used directory
-- Find out Android device name
-- Finer granularity when reporting the progress of copy operations.
-Right now it's too coarse, and sometimes the window gets flagged as 'inactive' because it's not responding to the GTK loop (specially when copying huge files that take long or copying many files that take long too) (maybe use a queue...?)
-- Allow to cancel operations
-- Right click when there's nothing selected-> maybe it should select the row below (saves one extra click)
-- Unify concepts: copy_to_device or copy_from_host? etc...
-- Use file queue everywhere else it's not being used yet
-- Refactor recursive operations in Aafm.py to simplify and debug them (specially the directories issues-should it create them or not?)